-Welcome to Thoughts on the Market.
-I'm Andrew Sheets, Chief Cross Asset Strategist for Morgan Stanley.
-Along with my colleagues, bringing you a variety of perspectives, I'll be talking about trends across the global investment landscape and how we put those ideas together.
-It's Thursday, July 2nd, at 2pm in London.
+Welcome to Thoughts on the Market, I'm Andrew Sheets, Chief Cross-Asset Strategist for Morgan Stanley.
+Along with my colleagues bringing you a variety of perspectives, I'll be talking about trends across the global investment landscape and how we put those ideas together.
+It's Thursday, January 14th, at 2:00 p.m. in London.